Employers who engage outworkers have to be aware of their workplace responsibilities and obligations.

-Outworker terms and conditions in the Textile Award usually still apply when there is an applicable enterprise agreement in place that covers the outworker.
+The Textile and Clothing Award still applies when there’s a registered agreement in place that covers the outworker.

-Regulation of outworkers under the FW Act and the Textile Award needs to be considered together with any state or territory regulation of outworkers.
+Outworker rules and obligations under the Fair Work Act and the Textile and Clothing Award needs to be considered together with any state or territory laws that apply.

-If you run a business and engage outworkers in a different industry, your employee outworkers are entitled to the same pay and conditions as other employees under the relevant award.
+If a business engages outworkers in a different industry, they’re entitled to the same pay and conditions as other employees under the relevant award.
 You can find awards and pay rates by using our Pay and Conditions Tool.

 - register with the Board of Reference